For more than 40 years, Grand European Travel has been providing a wonderfully simple, and genuinely personal, way to travel.

+Traveling abroad means spending abroad.
 Even when your tour covers hotels and meals, you’ll still want pocket money for gelato in Italy, pastries in France, and frosty bier in Germany.
-In Europe though, keep in mind that many smaller establishments are cash only, and shops may enforce minimums for credit and debit cards.
+In Europe, though, keep in mind that many smaller establishments are cash only, and shops may enforce minimums for credit and debit cards.

-Maximize each cash withdrawal so you pay fewer fees.
+Maximize each cash withdrawal, so you pay fewer fees.
 Start by withdrawing the maximum and note how long it lasts.
 You want your cash to last to the airport, but not beyond: You’ll lose money converting back into dollars.
 Remember that coins can add up in Europe and Canada, so don’t dismiss a pocketful of change as inconsequential – it might buy you dinner!ATMs in Foreign Countries

 Besides the favored ATM/credit card one-two punch, what are other options to exchange currency?

 You can buy foreign currency in advance at your local bank.
-Order online or by phone and pick up in person.
+Order online or by phone and pick it up in person.
 This may be more expensive than an ATM on arrival, but you can cover that first taxi ride and meal when you’re tired from flying.
 You can also order currency online and have it delivered to you, but the fees for this are generally discouraging.

 Traveler’s checks are less common and accepted than in the past, but some travelers carry a few for emergencies.

-Ever see a line at the exchange kiosks in airports and tourist areas?
+Have you ever seen a line at the exchange kiosks in airports and tourist areas?
 Nope, because they are a bad deal.
 They are notorious for high fees and poor rates and should be a last resort.